 - How to Teach Your Children About Suffering In Life

-- How to Be Humbly Grateful For Criticism (I think this might be denying my flesh in a sense, to admit I could be wrong!
-And, to humble myself to listen to another's point of view.
-To recognize that I have been wrong, or offended someone, and to ask forgiveness, when needed.)
+- How to Be Humbly Grateful For Criticism (I think this might be denying my flesh, in a sense, to admit I could be wrong!
+And to humble me to listen to another’s point of view.
+To recognize that I have been wrong or offended someone, and to ask forgiveness when needed.)

 2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”

 Have a Great Day Making Your Home For God!

 I help Christian moms raise their kids according to Biblical principles, get organized to manage life, achieve their unique God-given goals and dreams, and fulfill God’s purpose for them to make a difference in the world through my workshops, courses, and coaching founded on Biblical principles.
 You are already successful in many areas.
 I can help you in those that you’re not.
 Dream big dreams, and see God transform and use your life in amazing ways!
 Let’s work together for your success!

 In Your Home For God’s Store, discover resources to help you get organized, raise Godly kids, and have the support and encouragement to know who you are, know what God wants you to do to fulfill His purpose for your life, and achieve His unique goals for you!